swirlai/swirl-search/docs/Enterprise-Guide.md

 ## Model Maximum Pages and Tokens

-Use the `SWIRL_RAG_MODEL` parameter to change the generative AI model Swirl RAG uses.
+Use the `SWIRL_RAG_MODEL` parameter to change the generative AI model SWIRL RAG uses.
 Use the `SWIRL_RAG_MAX_TO_CONSIDER`, and `SWIRL_RAG_TOK_MAX` parameters to independently control the number of tokens that are used to compose the prompt sent to ChatGPT.

 ### Notes
 * When modifying the model or the `SWIRL_RAG_TOK_MAX` value, be sure to keep the numbers below the maximums accepted by the model.
-Swirl uses model-specific encodings to count tokens but also adheres to the settings when deciding when to stop adding prompt text.
+SWIRL uses model-specific encodings to count tokens but also adheres to the settings when deciding when to stop adding prompt text.

 * The default `SWIRL_RAG_TOK_MAX` value is not set to the maximum because increasing token number can slow the response from ChatGPT.